 Best Inflatable Belt

 The point of any inflatable belt PFD is to be out of the way while you play but functional when you need it, and the NRS Zephyr does exactly that.
-Though it's not the smallest or thinnest belt pack we tested, it manages to combine comfortable fabric and padding with well-placed buckles and Velcro to help you forget you're even wearing it.
+Though it's not the smallest or thinnest belt pack we tested, it manages to combine comfortable fabric with padded buckles and out-of-the-way Velcro to help you forget you're even wearing it.
 When you need it, it's one of the fastest and most reliable to inflate and is easy to use if you find yourself in need of extra buoyancy.
 A simple vest with no additional straps to worry about pulls on over your head, offering above-average floatation.
 It also features a large padded pocket with a key clip that fits a large smartphone and two D-rings with reflective loops for additional gear attachment or storage.

-This packed belt's added security makes it a bit larger and bulkier than some, which is less comfortable for sitting down or swimming.
-It also officially re-arms with a kit that includes a 24g CO2 cartridge and a little green plastic tab that flies off when you pull the deployment string, leaving trash in the water.
-While the belt functions without the green plastic tab, you'll lose the ability to see if it's armed with an unused CO2 cartridge or not.
+This packed belt officially re-arms with a kit that includes a 24g CO2 cartridge and a little green plastic tab that flies off when you pull the deployment string, leaving trash in the water.
+While the belt functions without the green plastic tab, you'll lose the ability to see if it's armed with an unused 24g CO2 cartridge or not.
 Once inflated, the hole that sides over your head to don this non-adjustable vest is quite narrow, resulting in some modest struggles for our large-headed testers.
-Like all inflatable belts, this belt must also be worn on the front of your body and is not recommended for less-than-expert swimmers.
-Using it appropriately is essential.
+Like all inflatable belts, this pack must also be worn on the front of your body and is not recommended for less-than-expert swimmers.
 Out of all the belt packs we tested, we found that the Zephyr gives the best combination of comfort, mobility, and reliable functionality when you really need it.

 Read review: NRS Zephyr